tim-br/hview/README.md

 stack exec hview
 ```

-This will start the server, which will listen for WebSocket connections on `ws://127.0.0.1:3001` and serves an example app on `http://localhost:3000/page`.
+This will start the server, which will listen for WebSocket connections on `ws://127.0.0.1:3001` and serves the FloatExample app on `http://localhost:3000/page`.